 Students who are allegedly responsible for violating the Student Code of Conduct also have rights.
 A thorough fact-finding process will be conducted by the Assistant Director of Student Conduct & Resolution upon receipt of a complaint.
-The Assistant Director of Student Conduct & Resolution will meet with all parties alleged of violating Student Code of Conduct.
+The Assistant Director of Student Conduct & Resolution will meet with all parties alleged of violating the Student Code of Conduct.
 The student(s) will then be provided an opportunity to respond to allegations of misconduct.
-After a respectful, equitable and expeditious review, the Assistant Director of Student Conduct & Resolution will attempt to resolve the complaint or refer the case to the Dean of Students if necessary.
+After a respectful, equitable and expeditious review, the Assistant Director of Student Conduct & Resolution will attempt to resolve the complaint or refer the case to the Director of Student Services if necessary.
 The student(s) also has the right to appeal the decision.

-IV.
-Rights of Complainant and Respondent Following rights are afforded equally to both complainant and respondent:
+D. Rights of Reporting and Responding Parties

+The following rights are afforded equally to both the Reporting and Responding Parties: • Be informed in writing of all allegations

-- · Be informed in writing of all allegations - Discuss the incident with the Assistant Director of Student Conduct & Resolution - Submit a written statement to be considered by the Assistant Director of Student Conduct & Resolution/Dean of Students/Student Conduct & Resolution Board - Present witnesses or their statements - Be supported by a victim advocate or an advisor - Be informed of the outcome of the Student Conduct & Resolution process as in accordance with applicable laws - · Appeal the decision or access by third parties.
+- Discuss the incident with the Assistant Director of Student Conduct & Resolution - Submit a written statement to be considered by the Assistant Director of Student Conduct & Resolution/Director of Student Services/Dean of Students/Student Conduct & Resolution Board - Present witnesses or their statements - Be supported by a victim advocate or an advisor - Be informed of the outcome of the Student Conduct & Resolution process as in accordance with applicable laws - Appeal the decision

+E. The Right to Review Records

+A student conduct record is an educational record and is protected by the Family Educational Rights and Privacy Act (FERPA).
+This ensures confidentiality of student educational records and restricts disclosure to or access by third parties.
 However, those authorized by law such as officers of the federal and state governments and representatives of accreditation agencies may have legal access to these files, as well as SUA officials who are required to perform duties which necessitate having access to these files.

-V. The Right to Review Records

-A student conduct record is an educational record and is protected by the Family Educational Rights and Privacy Act (FERPA).
-This ensures confidentiality of student educational records and restricts disclosure to